Mycrosys/Hachiko/README.md

 ### Known Bugs

--   On Desktop Devices with a very high resolution (above 2600px wide, e.g. a full screen window on a 4k Display), the Hero Image does no longer cover 100% of the width and the cover text falls outside of it.
+-   On Desktop Devices with a very high resolution (above 2600px wide, e.g. a full screen window on a 4k Display), the Hero Image is no longer covering 100% of the width and the cover text falls outside of it.
 -   On Desktop Devices with a very low resolution (below 260px wide), the consistency of the website can no longer be upheld.
 These kind of devices shouldn't be supported by modern operating systems anymore and should be extremely rare.

 ## Deployment